CassidyExum/Power-Consumption-Modeling/README.md

 ![image](https://github.com/CassidyExum/Power-Consumption-Modeling/assets/104473048/eaa5cc64-0076-4aac-9149-c524fc50ce00)

 The above image is the mean, standard deviation, and other important statistics of the dataset.
+With more than 54,000 rows of data, learners should be able to produce decent results, but it may be time consuming.
+Prior to any modeling I hypothesized that temperature would be important, it ranges from 3.2 degrees C (37.76 degrees F) to 40 degrees C (104.018 degrees F) meaning it's quite hot there and AC could be the driving factor.
+The humidity is another feature that is generally high (average of 68%).

 ## 3. Data Preparation